island-is/island.is/handbook/misc/application-system-org-requests.md

 #### Postman local testing setup

-Log in to the admin panel https://identity-server.dev01.devland.is/admin With 010-7789 og and chose Gervimaður Útlönd and fetch the secret from the client created earlier Create an new secret and copy to your clipboard
+Log in to the [IDS admin panel](https://beta.dev01.devland.is/admin) on dev using Gervimaður Útlönd 010-7789.
+Find the client you created earlier, create a new secret and copy it to your clipboard:

 ![image](https://user-images.githubusercontent.com/2643113/175304337-82ce024c-4215-4de1-a09e-e28cce2082b9.png)